Medicaid & CHIP

 Get Marketplace coverage if you lose or are denied Medicaid or CHIP coverage

-You may be able to get health coverage through the Marketplace with savings if you or others in your household:
+You may be able to get Marketplace health coverage with

 - Had Medicaid or CHIP coverage, but lost it.